ubccr/coldfront/README.md

    admin_email: you@email.com
    request_approval_cc_list: ["you@email.com"]
    ```
 7. Provision the VM.
 This should run the Ansible playbook.
-Except this to take
+Expect this to take
 a few minutes on the first run.
    ```
    vagrant up